psychofict/elearn/README.md

 **E-learning platform for African high school students preparing for O Level and A Level examinations.**

-Built as a flagship product at GliTech to make quality exam preparation accessible to students across Africa.
+Built to make quality exam preparation accessible to students across Africa.

 ## Features